Home

 Kalachakra for World Peace, banner installation for Dalai Lama, Bloomington, Indiana.

-1996 Masks, group show for the Prince of Wales, Hayward Gallery, London.
+1996 Masks, group show for the Prince of Wales, Royal Festival Hall, London.

-1991 Tibet Mountainscape, banner installation for the Dalai Lama, New York.
+1991 Tibet Mountainscape, banner installation for the Dalai Lama, commission for Cathedral of St John the Divine, New York.

 Founded Banner Arts USA, San Francisco.